Lane Thomas Player Props: Nationals vs. Orioles

 Lane Thomas At The Plate

-- Thomas leads Washington in slugging percentage (.387) thanks to four extra-base hits.
+- Thomas leads Washington with a slugging percentage of .364, fueled by four extra-base hits.

-- Among qualified hitters in MLB, his batting average ranks 31st, his on-base percentage ranks 72nd, and he is 117th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 39th in batting average, 81st in on-base percentage, and 132nd in slugging.

-- In 75.0% of his 16 games this season, Thomas has picked up at least one hit.
-He's also had six multi-hit games.
+- Thomas has picked up a hit in 70.6% of his 17 games this season, with multiple hits in 35.3% of them.

-- He has not hit a home run in his 16 games this year.
+- He has not hit a home run in his 17 games this season.

-- In four games this year (25.0%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- Thomas has driven in a run in four games this year (23.5%), including two games with multiple runs batted in.

-- He has scored at least one run six times this season (37.5%), including one multi-run game.
+- He has scored at least one run six times this year (35.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.